 - While the crust is baking, make the streusel.
 In a small bowl, combine brown sugar, flour, cinnamon, quick oats, and melted butter.
 Mix together with a fork.
 It should be wet.
 Place bowl in fridge for the butter to solidify while you prepare the rest of the cheesecake.

 - Pour cheesecake on top of the crust and smooth with a rubber spatula.
 Top with the apples and spread them around evenly.
 Then, add the streusel on top.
-If there are large chunks, use your fingers to crumble them.

-- Bake for 60-70 minutes.
+- Bake for 50-60 minutes.
 No water bath needed.
 The cheesecake is done baking when there is only a slight jiggle in the middle and the edges are set.